-Concrete Jersey barriers are designed for highway safety and vehicle delineation, but how easy are they to move around?
+Concrete Barriers are designed for highway safety and vehicle delineation, but how easy are they to move around?

 Weighing in about 400 – 500 lbs per linear foot, they often require more than a skid loader to offload from a flatbed truck, reposition, or set in place on unpaved material.
 One question we get is: “Can you move these with a forklift.”
 Every time I want to tell them that you can do it, but unfortunately not all of them have “slots” or “scuppers” on the bottom for forklift access.